Headoo/arrest-pdo/README.md

 About
 -----

-Php-Mysql-Api is a tested "plug-n-play" RESTful API for your MySQL database with ip addresses access control.
+Php-Mysql-Api "plug-n-play" RESTful API for your MySQL database, including ip addresses access control.
-It provides a REST API that maps directly to your database stucture with no configuation.
+It provides a REST API that maps directly to your database stucture with no configuration.

-This repository is tested with CodeCeption.
+This repository is fully tested with CodeCeption.

 Requirements
 ------------

-Require PHP version 5.4 or greater, Mysql 5 or greater.
+Require PHP version 5.4 or greater and Mysql 5 or greater.

 Installation